remla25-team13/operation/docs/deployment.md

 This repository contains documentation for our deployment structure.

-In addition, there are six other repositories containing the main components of the application:
+In addition, there are six other repositories containing the components of the application:

 - **lib-ml** — [GitHub](https://github.com/remla25-team13/lib-ml)
 - **lib-version** — [GitHub](https://github.com/remla25-team13/lib-version)